BurningSlime1233/Azebane/Azebane Survival Guide.md

 Ghast Encounter at night on day 5

 Day 6, 3 encounters
-1 Cinderslag Elemental (54hp buff)
+1 Cinderslag Elemental (54 hp buff)
 1 Eater of Hope (54 hp buff)

 Arrive to the outskirts of Einshold on the night of Correlaire 20.